EESSI/docs/docs/test-suite/writing-portable-tests.md

 ## Step-by-step tutorial for writing a portable ReFrame test

-In the next section, we will show how to write a test for the EESSI test suite by means of an example: we will create a test for [mpi4py](https://mpi4py.readthedocs.io/en/stable/) that executes an `MPI_REDUCE` to sum the ranks of all processes.
+In the next section, we will show how to write a test for the EESSI test suite by means of an example: we will create a test for [mpi4py](https://mpi4py.readthedocs.io/en/stable/) that executes an `MPI_REDUCE` call to sum the ranks of all processes.
 If you're unfamiliar with MPI or `mpi4py`, or want to see the exact code this test will run, you may want to read [Background of the mpi4py test](#background-of-mpi4py-test) before proceeding.
 The complete test developed in this tutorial can be found in the `tutorials/mpi4py` directory in  of the [EESSI test suite](https://github.com/EESSI/test-suite/) repository.

-### Step 1: writing job scripts to execute test
+### Step 1: writing job scripts to execute tests
 Although not strictly needed for the implementation of a ReFrame test, it is useful to try and write a job script for how you would want to run this test on a given system.
 For example, on a system with 128-core nodes, managed by SLURM, we might have the following job scripts to execute the `mpi4py_reduce.py` code.

 To run on 2 cores: